10 Giant Edible Crops You Can Grow

 More stout and stocky than tall and lanky like most leeks, this giant grows up to 2-3 inches thick.
 The giant Musselburgh is an heirloom variety introduced in 1870 (according the Landreth Seed Company) and kept around not just for its girth, but also for its fine flavor.

-Tree collards are a true giant.
-While most collards and the closely related kale get by at a height of around 3 feet, tree collards can reach well above 6 feet, emulating a tree in their stature.
-Another unique characteristic is that they are perennials, remaining in the ground from year to year without bolting (flowering) and continuing to produce full-sized, delicious leaves.
-They can only be propagated by cuttings and not seeds, so they are limited in their availability.
+While most collards and the closely related kale grow to around 36 inches tall, tree collards can reach well above 6 feet, the height of a small tree.
+Another unique characteristic is that these giants are perennials, remaining in the ground from year to year without bolting (flowering) and continuing to produce full-sized, delicious leaves.
+They can only be propagated by cuttings -- not seeds -- limiting their availability.

 Big Daddy Onion

-Claimed to be the largest storage type onion, the big daddy onion is a tasty yellow onion and puts pathetic normal sized onions to shame.
-Good to use raw or cooked.
+Claimed to be the largest storage type onion, the big daddy onion is a tasty yellow allium, which puts its pathetic normal sized cousins to shame.
+Good to use either raw or cooked.

 Another true giant, the Superschmelz kohlrabi can grow 8-10 inch bulbs weighing over 25 pounds each.
 Territorial Seed Company notes in their catalog that this variety is known for its ability to grow huge without becoming woody; rather, it retains a “very sweet and tender” bulb.